The Forgotten Front: Women in Service

 Featured Guest

-ERIES METNZER is an Air Force veteran with over 25 years of military service.
-A wife, mother, and self-described “Status Quo Challenger,” she has persisted as often the first, only, or one of the few Black or female leaders in her formations.
+ERIES MENTZER is a U.S. Air Force veteran with more than 25 years of military service.
+A wife, mother and self-described “Status Quo Challenger,” she has persisted as often the first, only, or one of the few Black or female leaders in her formations.

 Women Rising